Wojtek242/route0/README.md

 If you just want to get started, choose a topology from the `topology` directory, and a scenario from the `scenario` directory within.
-Note that all topologies support `plain` and `basic` in addition the explicit defined scenarios.
-The meaning of these special scenarios is explained later on in this `README` in the section on scenarios.
+Note that all topologies support `plain` and `basic` in addition to the explicitly defined scenarios.
+The meaning of these special scenarios is explained in the section on scenarios.

-Once you have chosen `<topology_name>` and `<scenario_name>` you can run an experiment with the following command.
+Once you have chosen `<topology_name>` and `<scenario_name>` you can run an experiment with the following command from the project directory
 ```
 sudo python route0.py --topology <topology_name> --scenario <scenario_name>
 ```